Miicroo/ha-swedish_calendar/themes.md

     }
 ]
 ```
+You can add as many json files as you want, as long as they all follow the correct format.
+Splitting custom themes into more than 1 file can be useful if you want to group certain themes together.

 ### Common problems and debugging
-If you run into problems, here are some common ones:
+If you run into problems with a json file, here are some common ones:
 * There is **no** `,` after the `}` (for any entry except the last one)
 * There **is** a `,` after the `}` for the last config
 * Missing/unclosed `"`, `:` or `,`

-> NOTE:
->
-> Swedish Calendar is always showing today's calendar, and there is no way of being notified about a theme being X days away.
-> Events like birthdays and other anniversaries where one might want to be notified in advance, might thus not be suitable as a custom theme.